Kayn-Pleiades/Team-Profile-Generator/README.md

 ### Commit 12: Manager Card
 Added the template code into index.js.
 Next step will be to start putting it together.

+### Commit 13: Make Card
+Moved the card template to it's own function so I'm only writing it out once and not in every branch of the function it was already in.